 Child-occupied facility means a building, or portion of a building, constructed prior to 1978, visited regularly by the same child, under 6 years of age, on at least two different days within any week (Sunday through Saturday period), provided that each day's visit lasts at least 3 hours and the combined weekly visits last at least 6 hours, and the combined annual visits last at least 60 hours.
 Child-occupied facilities may include, but are not limited to, day care centers, preschools and kindergarten classrooms.
 Child-occupied facilities may be located in target housing or in public or commercial buildings.
 With respect to common areas in public or commercial buildings that contain child-occupied facilities, the child-occupied facility encompasses only those common areas that are routinely used by children under age 6, such as restrooms and cafeterias.
 Common areas that children under age 6 only pass through, such as hallways, stairways, and garages are not included.
-In addition, with respect to exteriors of public or commercial buildings that contain child-occupied facilities, the child-occupied facility encompasses only the exterior sides of the building that are immediately adjacent to the child-occupied facility or the common areas routinely used by children under age 6.
+In addition, with respect to exteriors of public or commercial buildings that contain child-occupied facilities, the child-occupied facility encompasses only the exterior sides of the building that are immediately adjacent to the child-occupied facility or the common areas solve the common areas only the exterior sides of the building that are immediately adjacent to the child-occupied facility or the common areas routinely used by children under age 6.